-In this article, just like we did with our immunity green drink, we’re covering the basics of green juice, so naturally including a basic, easy-to-drink green vegetable juice recipe.
+In this article, we’re covering the basics of green juice, so naturally including a basic, easy-to-drink green vegetable juice recipe.

 Is Vegetable Juice Healthy?

 There is a reason for the popularity of green vegetable juice: it’s healthy.
 Everyone loves a quick, convenient way to up nutrition and overall well-being.

 1. Promotes Weight Loss

 Unlike soft drinks, green juice doesn’t have a lot of sugar.

 One 12-fl oz can of coca-cola has 39 grams of sugar.
 According to the USDA, this refined sugar amount is about 75% of what’s recommended, in a 2000-calorie diet.

 Most of our juices have no more than 15 grams of sugar per serving, less than 30% of what’s recommended.
 Less sugar means fewer calories, hence less weight gain.

 Furthermore, green vegetable juice has a tiny amount of soluble fiber.
 Although insignificant, this can help you feel fuller longer than any can of carbonated sugar-packed drinks.